knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 - Affiliation
 - Participating tracks

-Each team can have a maximum of 5 participants.
-You will receive from us the access to the dataset and all the important information about how to train and evaluate your models.
-For the final submission, each team will have to send us a .csv file containing the final arousal/valence values for each of the utterances on the test dataset.
-We also request a link to a GitHub repository where your solution must be stored, and a link to an ArXiv paper with 4-6 pages describing your model and results.
-The best papers will be invited to submit their detailed research to a journal yet to be specified.
-Also, the best participating teams will hold an oral presentation about their solution during the WCCI/IJCNN 2018 conference.

-**Paper submission**

-Each participating team must submit, together with their final results, a short 2-4 pages paper describing their solution.
-This paper must follow the IEEE specifications ( Latex and Word templates) and will be peer reviewed following the FG 2019 standards.
-The accepted papers will be included in the FG 2019 workshop proceedings.

-**Final Submission**

 We split the corpus into three subsets: training, validation and testing.
 The participants will receive the training and validation sets, together with the associated annotations once they subscribe to the challenge.
 The subscription will be done via e-mail.
 Each participant team must consist of 1 to 5 participants and must agree to use the data only for scientific purposes.
 Each team can choose to take part in one or both the tracks.

 After the training period is over, the testing set will be released without the associated annotations.

 Each team must submit, via e-mail, their final predictions as a .csv file for each video on the test set.
 The format of the .csv file must be the same as the provided annotations.
 Together with the final submission, each team must send a short 2-4 pages paper describing their solution published on Arxiv and the link for a github page to their solution.
 If a team fails to submit any of these items, their submission will be invalidated.
 Each team can submit 3 complete submissions for each track.

+**Paper submission**

+Each participating team must submit, together with their final results, a short 2-4 pages paper describing their solution.
+This paper must follow the IEEE specifications ( Latex and Word templates) and will be peer reviewed following the FG 2019 standards.
+The accepted papers will be included in the FG 2019 workshop proceedings.

 **License**